OpenSWATH/documentation/docs/tutorials/diapasef_tutorial_1.rst

 .. note::

     If you prefer a GUI, you can also use `FragPipe <https://fragpipe.nesvilab.org/>`_ to generate the spectral library.
-FragPipe provides an integrated environment for running MSFragger, PeptideProphet, iProphet, and EasyPQP.
-See the :doc:fragpipe section.
+FragPipe provides an integrated environment for running diaTracer, MSFragger, PeptideProphet/Percolator, iProphet, and EasyPQP.
+See the :doc:`fragpipe` section.

 .. note::